 “The Revolution took care of most of that, but not all of it,” Ballard said.

-“The state of Vermont did the same thing, so leases would go to what then later became UVM.
+“The state of Vermont did the same thing,” Perkins continued.
+“So, leases would go to what then later became UVM.
 They set aside land for schools; they set aside land for churches.
 All of that persisted on our books — and Mike, I’ve actually brought a really early surveyor’s journal.
 It’s not that those things are to be built on those properties; it’s that the leases from those properties go to support those things.”

 “Wherever they might happen to be,” Mike Hoey said.